 International students whose degree was completed outside the US will be required to use the Word Education Service (WES) credentialing agency, or an equivalent accredited agency, to have a document-by-document evaluation of their transcripts.

 International students whose degree was completed outside the US will be required to take the Test of English as Foreign Language (TOEFL).
-A minimum score of 500 (paper-based test) / 61 (internet-based test) is required for admission to the program.
+Please visit the Application Criteria

-Is there any other paperwork I need to complete for this International AuD –Bridge degree program?
+Is there any other paperwork I need to complete for this AuD Online Bridge degree program?

 Applicants are also required to complete the Personal Clinical Assessment Form so that the admission committee can use it as an additional tool to determine the applicant’s clinical and professional experience.